Welcome to MAIWelcome to MAI

 hung, burned, etc., in effigy

-SEE Emma Goldman (hung, burned, etc., in effigy)
+SEE Emma Goldman (hanged, burned, etc., in effigy)

-SEE Leon Czolgosz (hung, burned, etc., in effigy)
+SEE Leon Czolgosz (hanged, burned, etc., in effigy)

-SEE William Randolph Hearst (hung, burned, etc., in effigy)
+SEE William Randolph Hearst (hanged, burned, etc., in effigy)

 Huntington, DeWitt Clinton